First Squad

-First Squad: The Moment of Truth (ファーストスクワッド Fāsuto sukuwaddo, Пе́рвый отря́д) is a joint animation project of Japan's Studio 4°C and Russia's Molot Entertainment.
+First Squad: The Moment of Truth (ファーストスクワッド Fāsuto sukuwaddo, Пе́рвый отря́д) is a Russian-Japanese animated film directed by Yoshiharu Ashino.
+The film is a joint animation project of Japan's Studio 4°C and Russia's Molot Entertainment.
 It won the Kommersant newspaper's prize.

 Plot

 Set during the opening days of World War II on the Eastern Front (autumn and winter of 1941/1942).
 Its main cast are a group of Soviet teenagers with extraordinary abilities; the teenagers have been drafted to form a special unit to fight the invading German army.
 They are opposed by a Schutzstaffel (SS) officer who is attempting to raise from the dead a supernatural army of crusaders from the 12th-century Order of the Sacred Cross (i.e. the Teutonic Knights) and enlist them in the Nazi cause.

 Most of the teenage crew die, except for the protagonist Nadya.
 She is taken to a secret Soviet lab that studies supernatural phenomena, especially contacts with the dead.
 Nadya's task is to dive into the world of the dead for reconnaissance.
 There, in the Gloomy Valley, she meets her dead friends and persuades them to continue fighting.